 You may request we restrict the use and disclosure of your PHI.
-We are not required to agree to any restrictions you request, but if we does so, we will be bound by the restrictions to which we agrees except in emergency situations.
+We are not required to agree to any restrictions you request, but if we do so, we will be bound by the restrictions to which we agree except in emergency situations.

 You have the right to request that communications of PHI to you from us be made by particular means or at particular locations.
 For instance, you might request that communications be made at your work address, or by e-mail rather than regular mail.
 Your requests must be in writing and sent to our Operations Supervisor.
 We will accommodate your reasonable requests without requiring you to provide a reason.

 Generally, you have the right to inspect and copy your PHI in our possession if you make a request in writing to our Operations Supervisor.
 Within thirty (30) days of receiving your request (unless extended by an additional thirty (30) days), we will inform you of the extent to which your request has or has not been granted.
 In some cases, we may provide you a summary of the PHI you request if you agree in advance to such a summary and any associated fees.
 If you request copies of your PHI or agree to a summary of your PHI, we may impose a reasonable fee to cover copying, postage, and related costs.
 If we deny access to your PHI, we will explain the basis for denial and your opportunity to have the denial reviewed by a licensed health care professional (not involved in the initial denial decision) designated as a reviewing official.
 If we do not maintain the PHI you request, if we know where that PHI is located we will tell you how to redirect your request.